Rock Creek Station

 The Dinosaur Museum is located 7 miles east of Medicine Bow and was constructed in 1933 by Thomas Boylan (1863-1947) of

 some 5,796 dinosaur fossils. which Boylan had collected over the preceeding 17 years.
 In 1953, it was featured in Ripley's Believe It of Not! as the

-world's oldest building.
-Bolan's widow, Grace (1894-1981) sold the museum in 1974.
+Bolan's widow, Grace, (1894-1981) sold the museum in 1974.
+The cabin was placed on the National Register in 1908.
+In recent years the museum has been closed.
 Nearby are the Como Bluff dinosuar pits (discussed and pictured

 with regard to the Bone Wars) and the "Bone Cabin Quarry," named